ystxn/orkes-cicd-example/readme.md

 This project demonstrates how an end-to-end CI/CD pipeline for promoting resources between 2 clusters can work.
 There are various methods of achieving the same goal and this example has selected the following design choices:
-1. Manual trigger on `init-pr` action used as initiation point
+1. Manual trigger on `Initialise Pull Request` action used as initiation point
 2. Tagging used to categorise resources
-3. Resource definitions extracted from source cluster
+3. Definitions for tagged resources are extracted from source cluster
-4. Pull request created as a result
+4. A new branch is created and the definitions are saved and committed to the branch
+5. A pull request created from the new branch to `main`
-5. When approval is granted and pull request merged, the `release` action triggers
+6. When the pull request is merged, the `Deploy Changes` action triggers
-6. This deploys the resources into the target cluster
+7. This deploys or updates the resources in the target cluster

 ## Repository Setup
 ### Secrets